Coronavirus and myositis

 Coronavirus and myositis FAQs

-Am I considered high risk because I have myositis?
+Am I considered higher risk because I have myositis?

 Coronavirus can make anyone seriously ill, but there are some people who are at a higher risk.

-People living with myositis may be considered high risk if you:
+People living with myositis may be considered higher risk if you:

 - Are on prednisolone (steroids) at a dose of >/= 20mg daily for more than 4 weeks